Open source MIT v3.5.0.0 — Claude Code & Chrome Extension

 → All releases on GitHub

-Next: Gemini CLI, additional specialist skills (content sequencing, media selection, Kirkpatrick evaluation), and push-to-LMS so improvements land back in Canvas without copy-paste.
+Next: additional specialist skills (content sequencing, media selection, Kirkpatrick evaluation), and push-to-LMS so improvements land back in Canvas without copy-paste.
 See the roadmap.